gumaerc-testorg/res.es-001-january-iap-2021/content/pages/syllabus.md

 Description
 -----------

-To have a general idea of these topics, please come into these discussions having read/watched/listened to these [resources]({{< baseurl >}}/pages/discussion-resources) of each week before we discuss that topic.
+To have a general idea of these topics, please come into these discussions having read/watched/listened to these {{% resource_link eb02d95f-d252-85b8-ee72-85e308dd8701 "resources" %}} of each week before we discuss that topic.

 Prerequisites
 -------------